jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 }
 ```

 We are currently using Euler angles rotation to calculate the view matrix in the `calculateMatrices()` Camera class function (see [6.
 3D worlds](camera-class-section)).
-As such our camera may suffer from gimbal lock, and it also does not allow us to move the camera through 90$^\circ$ or 270$^\circ$ (try looking at the cubes from directly above or below, you will notice the orientation suddenly flipping around).
+As such our camera may suffer from gimbal lock, and it also does not allow us to move the camera through 90$^\circ$ or 270$^\circ$ (try looking at the cubes from directly above or below, you will notice the orientation suddenly flipping around -- see video below).
 So it would be advantageous to use quaternion rotations to calculate the view matrix.

 <center>
 <video controls muted="true" loop="true" width="500">